isuthermography/spatialnde2/doc/UsersGuide/source/examples.rst

    :width: 800
    :alt: Image of probe impedance plotted in the complex plane.

-4. A surface-parameterization map of accumulated probe impedance data can be viewed using the ``"/graphics/projection"`` channel.
+4. A surface-parameterization map of the specimen representing a running weighted average of accumulated probe impedance data is stored and can be viewed in the ``"/graphics/projection"`` channel.
 The rendering of this data is specially handled using the qt recording viewer.
 For information on the type of recording used to store this data, see the ``fusion_ndarray_recording`` subsection of the concepts section of the User Guide.